Information: YAKINDU Traceability Is Now itemis ANALYZE

 As an example, we set up a YAKINDU Traceability (now itemis ANALYZE) configuration representing the left leg of a V-model, comprising

 - software units in the form of C source code.

-The animated GIF above shows how to create links between Polarion work items and source code with YAKINDU Traceability: We create link-two-software-requirements to the very same C file by a simple drag and drop.
-The comments created by YAKINDU Traceability are the persisted links.
+The animated GIF above shows how to create links between Polarion work items and source code with YAKINDU Traceability (now itemis ANALYZE): We create link-two-software-requirements to the very same C file by a simple drag and drop.
+The comments created by YAKINDU Traceability (now itemis ANALYZE) are the persisted links.
 As a result, it visualizes the complete traceability context of the C file, comprising system requirements and software requirements.